conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 layer to abstract/convert all the Qt types and connect a regular std-types application transparently without all the boilerplate that a QML application usually requires.

-It was very interesting how a very common software design issue can be resolved using very advanced techniques like the static reflection of the language.
+I (Luis) found very interesting how a very common software design issue can be resolved using very advanced techniques like the static reflection of the language.
 The talk was also funny!

 #### C++ Concepts and Ranges - How to use them?
 (Mateusz Pusz)

-Following the useful and practical talks he gave in past conferences this year (code::dive and CppCon), I really wanted to be part of the public at this talk.
+Following the useful and practical talks he gave in past conferences this year (code::dive and CppCon), we really wanted to be part of the public at this talk.
 Mateusz talked about a different thing this time and provided us with useful and detailed information about how to use Concepts and Ranges in our code.
 He rushed us through a lot of information as usual but included examples in